Waikato/weka-wiki/docs/index.md

 * operating system (e.g., Windows 10 or Ubuntu 16.04 64bit)
 * Java version (e.g., 1.8.0_162 64bit)

-You can also run the following command in the SimpleCLI and attach the generate output as text file to your post:
+You can also run the following command in the SimpleCLI and attach the generated output as a text file to your post:

 ```
     java weka.core.SystemInfo